codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 ## Comparison

 If you wish to following along, you can fire up a REPL for each approach.
+For the TypeScript and Rust versions, where we utilize mutability, we will clone the objects each time, to keep them consistent across examples and in our REPL.

 <div class="callout">
   <div class="callout-bulb">💡</div>
-  For the TypeScript and Rust versions, where we utilize mutability, we will clone the objects each time, to keep them consistent across examples.
+  In TypeScript this would more commonly be done using the spread operator, `...`, or using something like [`_.cloneDeep(value)`](https://lodash.com/docs/#cloneDeep){target="_blank" rel="noopener noreferrer"}.
 </div>

 **TypeScript**